 After investing time, money, and emotions into being a blondie, it's probably in your best interest to know how to make the most out of your new lifestyle!
 Refer to my How to prevent brassy hair post for info on how to keep the perfect hue!

 Invest in GREAT Products- This will be the foundation for keeping your blonde hair looking like perfection.
 Nobody wants straw like hair.
-A new favorite of mine is from the entire Gold Lust line from Oribe!
-I would highly recommend using this every day, as well as the deep conditioner once a week.
+I would highly recommend doing this, as well as the deep conditioner once a week.
 This is probably the most important part of being blonde.
 You have to keep your hair healthy during and after the process!!

 Get a Glaze- A glaze is a sheer shade that helps achieve the perfect blonde tone and seals in an extra 4-6 weeks of shine.
 You can pop in the salon for a clear glaze to lock in color, shine and softness, or a toning glaze to help keep your blonde from getting brassy in-between touch ups!

 Use a Purple Shampoo- Using a purple shampoo is a must.
 Use it once a week to cut out yellow tones, and help keep your blonde bright and beautiful!
 Purple is the direct opposite of yellow on the color wheel, "therefore" canceling out yellow tones in hair.
-Another new favorite is from Oribe as well!
-It's called Bright Blonde Shampoo, and it's pretty amazing!
+A favorite of mine is the Blonda Purple Shampoo from Unite!

 Shampoo Less- Try making your color last longer by shampooing less!
 Use a dry shampoo to help you blow dry less, preventing heat damage.
 I LOVE the PHD Dry Shampoo from Living Proof.